rjdkmr/do_x3dna/docs/using_hdf5.rst

 ----------------------------

 * Very fast to read and write.
-* Data is indexed --- only required data can be read when neccessary.
+* Data is indexed --- only required data can be read when necessary.
 * Can be read with other programming languages.
 * Data are stored in disk --- reduce RAM consumption.

 As can be seen below in examples, we no longer require the do_x3dna output files because all data are stored in HDF5 file.
 Therefore, data can be rapidly extracted from this HDF5 file and can be further processed according to the requirement.
-Since, only few parameters are neccessary at once during analysis, only these few parameters can be extracted to reduce the memory consumption.
+Since, only few parameters are necessary at once during analysis, only these few parameters can be extracted to reduce the memory consumption.